alamillac/banana/README.md

 ## Implementation

 The implementation is based on the Double Deep Q-Network (DDQN) algorithm with some modifications.
 The modifications include the use of a dueling network architecture and prioritized experience replay.

+## Report

+The report for this project can be found in the `src/Report.ipynb` file.